se3ya/CustomPosters/README.md

 ---

 ## Configuration
 The mod automatically generates a configuration file (`CustomPosters.cfg`) in the `BepInEx/config` folder.
-You can use this file to customize the behavior of the mod
+You can use this file to customize the behavior of the mod.

 ### Configuration Options

-**PosterRandomizer**:
+- **Randomier mode**:
-- *Enabled (Default)*: Randomly select one pack and use it for all posters.
+  - *PerPack (default)*: Selects one pack randomly for all posters.
-- *Disabled*: Randomly select a pack for each poster individually.
+  - *PerPoster*: Randomizes textures for each poster from all enabled packs.

-**Enable/Disable Packs**:
+- **Per session**:
+  - *False (default)*: Randomizes posters only when the lobby reloads.
+  - *True*: Randomized posters only when restarting the game.
+- **Enable/Disable Packs and Posters**:
-- Each pack has an `Enabled` setting in the configuration file.
-Set it to true or false to enable or disable the pack.
+  - Each poster pack has an `Enabled` setting for poster pack and posters.
+Set to `false` to disable a pack or a poster.
+- **Per-Pack Chance**:
+  - Assign a `Chance` value (0–100) for each pack.
+If any pack has a `Chance > 0`, weighted random selection is used.
+  - A `Chance = 0` excludes the pack from selection, reverting to equal probability among enabled packs with non-zero chances.
+- **Per-Poster Chance**:
+  - For each poster in a pack, set a probability (0–100).
+If any poster has a `Chance > 0`, weighted selection applies.
+  - Having 2 and more poster packs and one of the poster pack has (e.g. Poster2) `Chance = 70` and second poster pack with same poster has `Chance = 0` means that second poster pack poster is excluded from selection within that pack.
+- **TextureCaching**:
+  - *Enabled (Default)*: Stores textures in memory for faster access, reducing disk reads.
+  - *Disabled*: Loads textures from disk each time, which may slightly increase load times (based on image size).

 ---